Zapfenkiller/Mojo-Bootloader/README.md

 While "ISP"ing the bootloader to the Mojo it is recommended to also set some fuses to new values:

+LOW = 0xDE
+HIGH = 0xD8
 EXTENDED = 0xF3

-HIGH = 0xD9
-LOW = 0xDE
+In any case ensure the BOOTRST fuse points to the bootloader section!

+After the bootloader is in the ATmega you might want to secure it against accidental overwrites:

-LOCKBIT = 0xEF (protects the bootloader against unintended overwrites)
+LOCKBIT = 0xEF

 ## See also